Guidomo10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6) This script display the third line of iacta file
 7) this script creats a file with a content
 8) this script saves current states of directories
+9) This script duplicate the last line of a file